jlivet123/hero-mind-manual/heromind_manual.md

 **Start Small, Stay Consistent, Watch Transformation Happen**

 Don't make your routines impressive.
 Make them *doable*.
 Make them so easy you'd feel silly not doing them.
 Then do them every single day.
 After a few weeks, your brain will begin to expect them.
 After a few months, they'll feel automatic.
 After a year, they'll be who you are.

-**Built-in Routine Library**
-HeroMind includes an extensive library of pre-designed routines and curated routine collections to help you get started quickly:

-- **Routine Library**: Browse individual routines like "Box Breathing" (Focus Routine), “Sunlight Exposure", or “Daily Stretching" (Overall Health Routine).
-Each routine includes a description, suggested time of day, estimated duration, and recommended frequency.
-- **Routine Collection Library**: Access curated collections designed for specific goals like "Core Routine" (fundamental habits), "Energy Routine" (maximize daily energy), "Confidence Routine" (build self-assurance), and "Evening Wind-down" (peaceful end-of-day practices).

-Simply browse the libraries and add routines that align with your transformation goals, or create your own custom routines from scratch.

 **Morning and Evening Rituals: The Foundation**